Kicksecure/security-misc/README.md

   filesystems to protect against filesystem corruption and kernel crashes.

-- Restrict processes from modifying their own memory mappings unless actively done via `ptrace()` in order to limit self-modification which can trigger exploits.
+- Restrict processes from modifying their own memory mappings unless actively done via `ptrace()` for debugging in order to limit self-modification which can trigger exploits.

 Direct memory access: